qgis/QGIS-Documentation/docs/documentation_guidelines/first_contribution.rst

    <https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-branches>`_
    (``patch-xxx``) in your repository and the web browser will open the :guilabel:`Comparing changes` page.

+   * If you have write access and created the branch directly in the QGIS repository, the process is the same,
+     but the branch will be under the main repository instead of your fork.
+Nevertheless, we recommend contributing through your fork to avoid cluttering the main repository with personal branches.

    * If the issue you are addressing does not need any further changes, jump to the :ref:`Share your changes via Pull Request <sharing_changes>` section below.